Solving MathDoku with Mixed-Integer Programming

 While we could get by with subtraction cages by adding auxiliary variables, division itself is nonlinear!
 How are we supposed to rewrite a division cage’s constraints below as a system of linear equations?

-Fortunately, we can use properties of logarithms to help us out.
+We can use properties of logarithms to help us out.
 By definition, the product of two numbers is equal to the sum of their logarithms, and the difference of two numbers is equal to the difference of their logarithms.
-Additionally, the logarithm of the inverse of a number is equal to the negative logarithm of that number.
+The logarithm of the inverse of a number is equal to the negative logarithm of that number.

 \[ \begin{aligned} \log(a \times b) &= \log(a) + \log(b) \\ \log(a \div b) &= \log(a) - \log(b) \\ \log\left(\frac{1}{a}\right) &= -\log(a) \end{aligned} \]

 By using logarithm properties, we can perform substitution to convert our division constraints into a subtraction constraint and condense it using the same tactic for subtraction cages.
-However, a problem arises; the resulting constraint is a linear combination of the logarithms of our values.
+But, the resulting constraint is a linear combination of the logarithms of our values.

 We can create a new expression matrix L that will be equal to the log of the value expressions V when the puzzle is fully solved.
-Since each 1x1xN “tube” of candidate values should only have one true that corresponds to V, we can simply define the corresponding log-value in L equal to summing the elementwise product with the logarithms of 1 to N. We can use these expressions to skirt around the fact that logarithms themselves are also nonlinear.7
+Since each 1x1xN “tube” of candidate values should have one true value that corresponds to V, we can define the corresponding log-value in L equal to summing the element-wise product with the logarithms of 1 to N. We can use these expressions to skirt around the fact that logarithms themselves are also nonlinear.7

 \[ \begin{aligned} \ell_{i,j} &= \sum_{k = 1}^{N} \left(\log(k) \times c_{i,j,k}\right) \quad \forall \left(i, j\right) \in \{1, \ldots, N\}^2 \\ \ell_{i,j} &= \log\left(v_{i,j}\right) \text{ when constraints are solved}\ \end{aligned} \]

-With the elements of the expression matrix L, we can finalize the constraints for the division cage below.
+With the elements of the expression matrix L, we can write the constraints for the division cage below.

 \[ \begin{aligned} \log\left(v_{i_1, j_1}\right) - \log\left(v_{i_2, j_2}\right) & = \log(t) \left(2 \delta - 1 \right) \\ & \Downarrow & \\ \ell_{i_1, j_1} - \ell_{i_2, j_2} & = \log(t) \left(2 \delta - 1 \right) \end{aligned} \]